csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 ## Brown & Harrell - College 4 Less

 - [**Documentation**](https://github.com/user-attachments/files/29295430/College.4.Less.-.Brown.Harrell.pdf)
+- **Abstract**: College4Less is an online store designed for college students to purchase laptop computers.

 ## Jay Cooke - Course Evaluations

 - [**Documentation**](https://github.com/user-attachments/files/29295479/Course.Evaluations.-.Jay.Cooke.pdf)
+- **Abstract**: The primary business benefits obtained by a new course evaluation system will increase efficiency and productivity.
+The most obvious benefits will be 1) eliminating the need for multiple manual entry of the data 2) reduce errors resulting from manual multiple input by 100% 3) reduce the need for future hiring in Admissions and Administration 4) result on cost efficiency associated with the increased productivity of the staff 5) accessibility provided by increased use of the internet 6) reduce labor hours of staff from 150-200 hours to 20 hours 7) increase response rate from 67% to 100%, 8) reduce costs from $2,100 to $1,650 per year for supplies and 9) retain anonynous course evaluations.

 ## Brian Cowan - Dalek Invaders